 With over 230 campsites.
 There are many options for camping in Gros Morne National Park.
 You can stay in a Cabin, Tent, or a Trailer/RV.

-First of all, we don’t plan or expect something to go wrong when traveling or camping but it’s important to be prepared!
+First of all, we don’t plan or expect something to go wrong when travelling or camping but it’s important to be prepared!
 Especially when planning a trip to Gros Morne.
-Here are some general tips to follow when traveling to this breathtaking location:
+Here are some general tips to follow when travelling to this breathtaking location: